FREQUENTLY ASKED QUESTIONS

 The embryos are biopsied on Day 5 and transferred on Day 6.

 How many embryos are typically transferred?

-Dr Potter recommends transferring 1 healthy embryo however you can transfer two, in consultation with Dr Potter.
+Dr Potter recommends transferring 1 healthy embryo however you can transfer 2, pending consultation with Dr Potter.

 Are genetic tests included as well as gender?

 Yes, the genetic testing screens for all 24 chromosomes along with many other diseases.
 Please see our How it Works page for the full list of diseases screened.